-Autumn is the time of year when the rhythm of our days change and different interests are on our horizons.
-Dark and long Autumn days give us the opportunity to snuggle up, maybe catching up on TV programmes or getting lost in a book without feeling guilty.
-Outerwear mirrors the need to stay warm when we’re out and about and our thoughts turn to comfort food and those heart warming meals we can share with friends and family.
+Autumn and Winter is the time of year when the rhythm of our days change and different interests are on our horizons.
+Dark and long Autumn and Winter days give us the opportunity to snuggle up, maybe catching up on TV programmes or getting lost in a book without feeling guilty.
+Outerwear mirrors the need to stay warm when we’re out and about and our thoughts turn to comfort cooking and those heart warming meals we can share with friends and family.

-If you follow me on Instagram you may have seen some of the meals we’ve had in the Goodwin household.
-Inspired by the On Your Marks, Get Set, Cook at Purewell event I subscribed to the BBC Good Food Magazine (Buy Subscriptions have some fab deals – I paid £5 for 5 print issues).
-October’s issue is jam pack full of recipes for Autumn, making most of the seasonal produce that is available and focused on comfort food.
+Inspired by the On Your Marks, Get Set, Cook at Purewell event I subscribed to Readly and regularly read the BBC Good Food Magazine.
+October’s issue was jam packed full of recipes for Autumn and Winter, making most of the seasonal produce that is available and focused on comfort cooking.

 The three meals I’m sharing with you today are all easy and great if you’re on a budget too.

 With a prep time of 10 minutes and 20 minutes cooking time, this Beef Stroganoff can be on your table in no time at all.
 This recipe serves 4.

 Instead of serving with rice, try pasta to give it that extra comfort food feel.

 I used reduced fat crème fraîche for the sauce but you could also use natural yoghurt.